hermandr/Effective-Data-Storytelling-using-the-tidyverse/chapter3.md

 *** =instructions
 - What types of variables are `all` and `index`?
 Use the `glimpse` function in the `tibble` package to find out.
 - Plot `index` on the horizontal axis and `all` on the vertical axis in an appropriate plot.
+- After looking over the plot, think about if this plot gives the relationship you expected (negative, positive, not much at all, etc.)

 *** =hint
+- The horizontal axis is the `x` axis and the vertical axis is the `y` axis.
+- Remember that we use the `aes` function to map aesthetics.
+Also be sure there are two )) at the end of the `ggplot` and `aes` calls.

 *** =pre_exercise_code
 ```{r}